magnetophon/VoiceOfFaust/README.md

 Partly a port of https://github.com/magnetophon/VocSynth to faust (http://faust.grame.fr), partly adding in some new stuff that is not possible in puredata.

-More information on how it’s predecessor/prototype works can be found here:
+More information on how it works can be found here:

 https://github.com/magnetophon/VocSynth/blob/master/A%20realtime%20synthesizer%20controlled%20by%20singing%20and%20beatboxing.pdf

+Caribean.mp3 is a demo song

 Currently it consists of: